jack-mil/bing-rewards/README.md

 Launches Chrome as a subprocess with special flags.
 Tested on Windows 10 and Linux (Ubuntu + Arch), however it should work on Mac OS as well.

 ⚠️Known Issue: No other instance of chrome.exe can be open when the script runs.
 Chrome prevents different user agents in each window.
 The script will run, but Chrome will not appear as Edge

-⚠️Bing has gotten more and more complex with the introduction of the AI tools.
-Disable as much as you can to make pages load faster.
-See PR #39 for some modifications you can make to the default search query url parameters that may improve success.

 ## **Options**